ludenus/redoc/README.md

 1. Gherkin syntax is simple and human readable
 2. Markdown format is easy to publish
 3. *.feature files become single source of truth for both documentation and test automation.
+4. Can be easily integrated into any CI/CD process.

 ## Prerequisites
 Kotlin compiler installed (e.g via [sdkman](https://sdkman.io/))